Header Image for Historic Fortifications Trail

 Halton Castle and Chapel of St Oswald, St Cuthbert & King Alfwald

-After crossing the burn via a footbridge, there’s a short, steep, rugged and potentially slippery climb out of the gorge with the possibility (as it was for us) of having to negotiate wind-fallen trees lying across the path.
-The wood ends at a gate leading onto a well-trodden and sheep-cropped path that descends through fields back to the increasingly intrusive A69.
+The route passes directly in front of the gates before descending steeply into the wooded gorge where, once again, you encounter the Cor Burn.
+If you take time to look back at the castle, you’ll appreciate how difficult it would have been to attack it from that direction at least.
+After crossing the burn via a footbridge, there’s a short, steep, rugged and potentially slippery climb out of the gorge with the possibility (as it was for us) of having to negotiate large, wind-fallen trees lying across the path.
+The wood ends at a gate onto a well-trodden and sheep-cropped path descending through fields back to the increasingly intrusive A69.

 Leave a Comment